Understanding Unity Software's Unusual Options Activity | Benzinga

 Understanding Unity Software's Unusual Options Activity

-Unity Software (NYSE:U) shares experienced unusual options activity on Tuesday.
-The stock price moved down to $104.75 following the option alert.
+On Friday, shares of Unity Software (NYSE:U) saw unusual options activity.
+After the option alert, the stock price moved down to $107.19.

 - Sentiment: BULLISH